The Complete Guide to Double Closings

 Is Everyone In the Same Room for Both Closings?

-No. These individual closings take place in two different rooms, and everyone stays there until both transactions are completed.
+No. The parties are in two different rooms.
+These individual closings take place in two different rooms, and everyone stays there until both transactions are completed.

-I always tell my seller upfront that I don’t know what I will ultimately be doing with the property.
-I make him aware that the house could be fixed up and sold or rented.
+I always tell my seller upfront that I don’t know what I will ultimately be doing with the property, and that it will likely depend on how many houses I have at one time.
+It's important to note that I make him aware that the house could be fixed up and sold, or it might be rented.
 I also tell him that I might even sell it directly to another rehabber.

 While my seller is aware of the possibilities, they do not need to be privy to the exact details of what I plan to do with the property.
 My seller just needs to get their money as agreed.